-- To map and classify existing palliative care systems in long term care facilities in terms of structures, organizations and policies for palliative care, we collect country data via country representatives from all parts of Europe using a survey and documentary analyses
+- Map and classify existing palliative care systems in long term care facilities in terms of structures, organizations and policies for palliative care, we collect country data via country representatives from all parts of Europe using a survey and documentary analyses;

-- To consider differences between population groups, and based on results of study I and study II, we investigate the effects of gender, age, socio-economic status, dementia and functional status across health care systems, and identify what type of care works best for which patient group
+- Consider differences between population groups, and based on results of study I and study II, we investigate the effects of gender, age, socio-economic status, dementia and functional status across health care systems, and identify what type of care works best for which patient group;